K-Felk/trafficAPI/README.md

 **include**

 An array of date ranges in the format "YYYY/MM/DD",  With the start date first and end date second.
 These dates will be included in calculations.
 You can specify multiple date ranges.
+Optional.

 **exclude**
 An array of date ranges in the format "YYYY/MM/DD",  With the start date first and end date second.
 These dates will be excluded from calculations.
 You can specify multiple date ranges.
+Optional.

 **mode**
 Can be set to "average" or "mode."
 Will tell the endpoint which calculation to perform.
 Note that "mode" calculations require a specific space.
+Required.

 **spaceID**

 Required for "mode" calculations.
 Must be set to a spaceID from the spaces table.
 See above for how to request these IDs from the API itself.
+Required for mode calculations.

 **hoursInclude**

 Can be set for multiple hour ranges.
 Ranges supplied will be the only ones included in calculations.
 Specify hours as a 24 hour clock (0-24).
+Optional.

 **HoursExclude**

 Can be set for multiple hour ranges.
 Ranges supplied will be excluded from calculations.
 Specify hours as a 24 hour clock (0-24).
+Optional.

 **sample request**